Sidakveer/Automation_python_projects/README.md

 ## Cookie_clicker
 This is an automation project where we build a program that interacts with a web browser using **selenium** to play a cookie clicking game.
 The program clicks on the cookie and buys the available upgrades based on our current balance and returns the score(cookies/second) at the end of 5 minutes.

+## Save_jobs
+This program helps on automating the process of saving job postings on the linkedin website which we later can  apply to from our personalised account.